aesthezel/aesthezel/README.md

 <details>
   <summary><b>Projects 💾</b></summary>

+- Kabloom!, upcoming tower defense game.
+- [Turn Jam #1](https://waunman.itch.io/turn-jam-1), the result game from a jam by turns.
+Each developers could not communicate with the others, and had to work in turns.
-- [Zaperoco](https://quesillostudios.com/zaperoco), a folkloric fighting videogame about Venezuelan personalities and mythology.
+- [Zaperoco](https://quesillostudios.com/zaperoco), a folkloric fighting videogame about Venezuelan personalities and folklore.
 - [The Unfound Net](https://theunfound.net/), thriller noir about periodistic investigation that includes paranormal activity.
 - Exodus and Destroy Invaders, action videogame still in development.
 - [Sir Alone](https://aesthezel.itch.io/sir-alone), a videogame (still in development), developed in 7 days for a jam.